 The listed tech specs are (from the IndieGoGo page):

 The controllers are both Bluetooth and USB-C connected.
 The Classic Joystick and Modern Controller are being developed in partnership with Power A, a third-party provider of controllers, accessories, and power units for most modern consoles.
-It is currently unclear if the controllers will feature a paddle-like potentiometer for games like Pong.
-Two press outlets made the claim that the classic joystick could rotate, but when asked about it on IndieGoGo, Atari said that while it was possible, they stopped short of confirming that functionality would be included.

 On June 27th, 2018, Atari announced that they have contracted Rob Wyatt and his company Tin Giant to provide platform architecture support.